 The above content covers all general needs regarding screenshots on Mac in multiple ways.
 Here we have also included some accurate guides for the detailed occasions, check them below:

-Taking a screenshot on a Macbook - learn how to take pictures of screen on your Mac laptop, helping you communicate with others in office, library, meeting room, house and other occasions via images intuitively.
+Taking a screenshot on a Macbook Pro - learn how to take pictures of screen on your Mac laptop, helping you communicate with others in office, library, meeting room, house and on other occasions via images intuitively.